thefrontside/oss-wumbo/README.md

 A project champion is a person who is the main manager of an open source repo.
 We need project champions because unowned projects tend to rot.
-If somone "owns" a repo, they're repsonsible for making sure that repos community is healthy.
-This person will have the most context of the project and documents the roadmap of the project. **This does not mean they do all the work.**
+If someone "owns" a repo, they're responsible for making sure that repos community is healthy.
+This person will have the most context of the project and documents the road map of the project. **This does not mean they do all the work.**

 Some of the responsibilities for being a project champion are:

 - Keeping the project up to date
-  - Managing dependecies
+  - Managing dependencies
   - Not letting PRs get stale
   - Not letting issues get stale or unanswered
 - Managing & replying to issues